cherbon1/rpi-vibration-analysis/README.md

 sudo shutdown now

 ### Other things you may want to do:
+#### Interrupt a measurement
+There's currently no simple way to do that.
+If you really care about interrupting a measurement, you should connect to the station remotely, and restart the `vibration-logging` service by running `sudo service vibration-logging restart` in a terminal

 #### Connect to station remotely
 Connect to the station via SSH (e.g. `ssh pi@raspberry-pi-02.ee.ethz.ch` in a terminal) or via VNC Viewer (free app from RealVNC).